 Let us start with only two species A and B and consider models where parity is not explicitly broken.
 When the inter-species interactions are reciprocal, we find (besides a disordered phase) two {\it static} phases where the order parameters $\vec{v}_A$ and $\vec{v}_B$ (red and blue arrows in Fig.~\ref{figure_bots_phases}g-i) are either aligned or antialigned, in analogy with (anti)ferromagnetism.
 When the inter-species interactions are non-reciprocal, the macroscopic coefficients in Eq.~\eqref{general_SO2_invariant_main} can become asymmetric and we find a time-dependent chiral phase {with no equilibrium analogue} that emerges between the static phases (Fig.~\ref{figure_bots_phases}g-h).
 In this intermediate chiral phase, parity is spontaneously broken: $\vec{v}_A$ and $\vec{v}_B$ rotate either clockwise or counterclockwise at a constant speed~$\Omega_{\text{ss}}$, while keeping a fixed relative angle. {We stress that this rotation of the order parameters is different from the precession of spins in a magnetic field, that can be simply captured with a Hamiltonian.}

 Figure~\ref{figure_bots_phases}a-f illustrates the aligned and chiral phases in synchronization, flocking and pattern formation. { Panels e-f show a manifestation of the aligned to chiral transition in viscous fingering experiments~\cite{Pan1994,Rabaud1990,Cummins1993,Bellon1998}, see Methods for a detailed treatment.
-We have identified additional examples in naturally occurring phenomena ranging from directional solidification of liquid-crystals~\cite{Simon1988,Flesselles1991,Melo1990,Oswald1987} and growth of lamellar eutectics~\cite{Faivre1989,Faivre1992,Kassner1990,Ginibre1997} to fluids overflowing in a fountain~\cite{Counillon1997,Brunet2001}.
-While experimental signatures of the aligned to chiral transition had been observed in these systems, the underlying mathematical structure uncovered in our work had not been elucidated.
+We have identified additional examples in naturally occurring phenomena ranging from directional solidification of liquid-crystals~\cite{Simon1988,Flesselles1991,Melo1990,Oswald1987} and growth of lamellar eutectics~\cite{Faivre1989,Faivre1992,Kassner1990,Ginibre1997} to overflowing fountains~\cite{Counillon1997,Brunet2001}.
 Unlike the examples in panels a-d where two species are present, here the non-reciprocal (asymmetric) couplings in the amplitude equations occur between two different harmonics $A$ and $B$ of the {\it same} physical field, see Methods. }

 Intuitively, the chiral phase is caused by the frustration experienced by species with opposite goals.
 For concreteness, consider two populations of agents $A$ and $B$ where $A$ want to align with $B$ but $B$ want to antialign with $A$.
 As the agents are never satisfied, they start running in circles.
 This dynamical frustration results macroscopically in a constant \enquote{chase and runaway} motion of the order parameters ${\vec v}_a$: this is the chiral phase.